Turquoise at a Glance

 Southwest United States (Arizona, Nevada, New Mexico)

 Home to some of the world's finest Turquoise, including the now-closed Sleeping Beauty Mine (Arizona) and the Carico Lake Mine (Nevada).
-American Turquoise occurs in a wide range of colors from pale sky blue to deep green, often with distinctive matrix patterns.
+American Turquoise comes in a wide range of colors from pale sky blue to deep green, often with distinctive matrix patterns.

 Iran (Nishapur, Kerman)